 Bed bugs are among the most difficult of all insects to control.
 Even professional pest control operators consider bed bug elimination to be a challenge.
 Bed bugs' small size and secretive habits allow them to hide pretty much anywhere, their prolific reproductive habits mean that small infestations can become big infestations very quickly, and their blood-feeding habits mean that they don't readily take up insecticides into their systems.
 These factors make bed bug extermination very challenging even for the best of us.

-Difficult as it may be, however, Dayton Exterminating is up to the challenge.
+Difficult as it may be, however, Pro Zone Pest Control is up to the challenge.
 We offer two highly-effective approaches to bed bug elimination.

 Conventional, Chemical Bed Bug Control